-Introduction Fashion and Textiles II is an intermediate course which expands on the fashion topics introduced to students in Introduction to Fashion and Textiles I. Areas included are advanced sewing skills, purchasing and shopping options, fibers, fabrics, manufacturing and construction techniques; wardrobe costs, care, along with purchasing and the historical growth of the textile, apparel and manufacturing industry and workers' rights; in depth career and job exploration, expanded and more mature roles and responsibility in planning and coordinating large sewing projects.
-This project based course integrates instruction with laboratory experiences.
+Introduction Fashion and Textiles II expands on the fashion topics introduced to students in Introduction to Fashion and Textiles I. Areas included are advanced sewing skills, purchasing and shopping options, fibers, fabrics, manufacturing and construction techniques; wardrobe costs, care, along with purchasing and the historical growth of the textile, apparel and manufacturing industry and workers' rights; in depth career and job exploration, expanded and more mature roles and responsibility in planning and coordinating large sewing projects.
+This project-based course integrates instruction with laboratory experiences.
 Direct, concrete mathematic proficiencies will be applied.
 This advanced course builds on the foundation learned in Introduction to Fashion and Textiles I to provide continuing and postsecondary education in fashion, textile, and apparel-related careers.

-- Grades 10-12

-- Prerequisite: Introduction to Fashion and Textiles I

-- Fulfills the requirement for one of two fine arts credits for Core 40 with Academic Honors Diploma
+- Grades 10-12 - Fulfills the requirement for one of two fine arts credits for Core 40 with Academic Honors Diploma

 - An Elective Credit or Directed Elective Credit for the General, Core 40, Core 40 with Academic Honors, and Core 40 with Technical Honors diplomas

 - A Flex Credit course

 - A College and Career Pathway course

-- A one credit course
+- A two credit course